AnnaWallin/AnnaWallin.github.io/_posts/2020-12-17-About-the-Master-of-Science-in-Marketing.md

 ---
-title: "PAGE TITLE"
+title: "About the MSM"
 theme: jekyll-theme-slate
-layout: post
+layout: default
 permalink: /about-the-master-of-science-in-marketing/
 ---